 I've paddled all kinds of boats and had a sea kayak for many years.
 With two people, the boat really works much better with canoe paddles because it is much easier to steer.
 If I were alone I would use the kayak paddle.
 BTW, the first thing to do is cut off the rear carry handles because they are terribly in the way of paddling.
 You'll hit them constantly.
-The easiest way to carry the boat is from behind anyway (like a stretcher) so we never did use the handles.more ▼
+The easiest way to carry the boat is from behind anyway (like a stretcher) so we never did use the handles.show full review ▼

 The boat handles about like the average family canoe and is about as fast (which is quite good for an infaltable).
 Stability is very good (better than a canoe) You'd probably fall off before you'd tip it.
 It feels better with two people because it's more balanced and "bites into" the water better.

 The seats that come with it are OK but here's what you do.
 Buy some folding "bleacher seats" (look sort of like a giant wallet with a strap to support the backrest) then buy a couple of generic 3" thick boat "throw" cushions.
 Cut the straps on the throw cushions and use them to secure the seat and cushion together (longer dimension goes crosswise to the boat).
 Then get some extra nylon strap and attach that to the boat's D-rings and put the lower half of the backrest buckle on that strap.... so it is arranged like the original seats were.
 Now you've got some very comfortable seats for $20 each.